 The Clean Fuels Program currently has 154 businesses that are registered to participate, including:

-Importers of Blendstocks - These are businesses that import fuel components which can be blended with another fuel component or used alone.
+Importers of Blendstocks - These are businesses that import liquid fuel components which can be blended with another fuel component or used alone.
 There are currently 58 businesses registered as importers of blendstocks.

 Importers of Finished Fuels - These are businesses which only import fuels that can be used directly in a motor vehicle, such as clear gasoline, gasoline blended with 10 percent ethanol, clear diesel and diesel blended with 5 percent biodiesel.
 There are currently 50 businesses registered as importers of finished fuels, 35 businesses are large (more than 500,000 gallons per year) and 15 are small (less than 500,000 gallons per year).
 Small importers of finished fuels are largely exempted from the program, except for the requirement to register and annually file a report through the agency’s greenhouse gas reporting program.
 To note, the program’s definition of a “small importer,” required by statue, does not align with the statutory definition of a “small business” that is used to analyze the fiscal and economic impact to small businesses.